SeanB333/Liri-node-api/README.md

 #_Objectives_

-#1.Code a node.js CLI app that allows you to pass 2 arguments
+#Code a node.js CLI app that allows you to pass 2 arguments
-  1.concert-this <artistname> **"use no spaces"** 1.movie-this
+  concert-this <artistname> **"use no spaces"** movie-this spotify-this-song do-what-it-says
-  1.spotify-this-song
-  1.do-what-it-says

 #After passing the arguments you will recive the mactching data from one of the following APIs

-#2.utilities used
+#utilities used
-  2.node.js
+  node.js
-  2.npm(require, spotify, fs, moment, chalk) 2.Javascript
+  npm(require, spotify, fs, moment, chalk)

-#_screenshots_
+  Javascript

+#screenshots

-  #_and remember NO_
+  #and remember NO
 ![Alt Text](https://media.giphy.com/media/3osxY9kuM2NGUfvThe/giphy.gif)